Skip to main content

 driver.quit

-Challenges of Selenium WebDriver
+Challenges with Selenium WebDriver

 ACCELQ and Selenium WebDriver